 As she got older, the range of food she would eat got narrower and narrower.
 Meat was soon dropped and starchy foods other than bread wouldn’t be touched.
 In desperation, I tried offering her what we call “crap from the freezer”.
-When Boy Child went through his fussy phase it was all he would eat.
+When Boy Child went through his fussy eater phase, it was all he would eat.
 I imagined she was going through the same phase.
 She wouldn’t touch it.
 No chips, no potato waffles, no fish fingers, no chicken nuggets, no frozen sausages.

 We’ve tried all of the usual advice but with no success.
 Snacks have always been strictly limited.
-She often helps me cook but still has no interest in the finished product.
-We’ve tried taking her to shop and letting her choose things she’d like to try.
+She often helps me cook but still has no interest in the finished product (unless it’s cake!).
+We’ve tried taking her to the shop and letting her choose things she’d like to try.

 When she started school she decided to have school dinners on pizza day.
 Unfortunately the dinner lady suggested she try some pasta and for her that felt like too much pressure and so she’s packed lunch everyday now.
 When she does does try new food, we don’t make a big deal out of it, we just say good girl for trying and move on.
 Most often she declares it delicious and then changes her mind after the second mouthful.

 I refuse to give her pizza everyday.
-Partly because it’s not very healthy and partly because I’m terrified that if she eats it too often she’ll decide she doesn’t like that either.
+Partly because it’s not very healthy and partly because I’m terrified that if she eats it too often, she’ll decide she doesn’t like that either.
 She has pizza twice a week and on the other nights she is offered what we’re having or a slice of bread and butter.
 She inevitably chooses the bread and butter but rarely eats more than a couple of bites.
 And so she goes to bed with no dinner.
-It sounds terrible but in all this time she’s never complained that she’s hungry and she remains at a healthy weight, so I try not to worry about it too much.
+It sounds terrible but in all this time, she’s never complained that she’s hungry and she remains at a healthy weight, so I try not to worry about it too much.